• Know the Risks

 Help Keep the Driver Alert and Awake at Night

-Combined with limited visibility and drowsiness driving at night is dangerous, especially for teens.
+Combined with limited visibility and drowsiness, driving at night is dangerous, especially for teens.

 What happens to our vision at night:

-• It is more difficult to judge other vehicle’s speeds and distances at night.
+• It is more difficult to judge other vehicles’ speeds and distances at night.

 • Rural roadways can be especially dangerous at night due to higher numbers of unlit roadways.
+The number of urban fatalities has been larger than the number of rural fatalities since 2016.2

-What to do about poor visibility:
+What to do about poor visibility:3

 • As always, wear your seat belt.
 The danger of driving at night should not be multiplied by being unsecured.